-Work experience is not an entry-to-practice requirement for registration with the College if the applicant: a) obtained a diploma in social service work from a social service work program offered in Ontario at a College of Applied Arts and Technology ("CAAT"); or, b) obtained a diploma from a program offered in Ontario at a College of Applied Arts and Technology ("CAAT") that is equivalent to a social service work program and approved by Council as equivalent to a social service work program offered in Ontario at a College of Applied Arts and Technology ("CAAT"); or, c) obtained a diploma from a social service work program or an equivalent program offered outside Ontario and approved by Council as equivalent to a social service work program offered in Ontario at a College of Applied Arts and Technology ("CAAT").
+Work experience is not an entry-to-practice requirement for registration with the College if the applicant: a) obtained a diploma in social service work from a social service work program offered in Ontario at a College of Applied Arts and Technology ("CAAT"); or, b) obtained a diploma from a program offered in Ontario at a

+College of Applied Arts and Technology ("CAAT") that is equivalent to a social service work program and approved by Council as equivalent to a social service work program offered in Ontario at a College of Applied Arts and Technology ("CAAT"); or, c) obtained a diploma from a social service work program or an equivalent program offered outside Ontario and approved by Council as equivalent to a social service work program offered in Ontario at a College of Applied Arts and Technology ("CAAT"); or, c) obtained a diploma from a social service work program or an equivalent program offered outside Ontario and approved by Council as equivalent to a social service work program offered in Ontario at a College of Applied Arts and Technology ("CAAT").

-However, as above, if the applicant applies to the College on the basis of having a combination of academic qualifications and practical experience, it is the Registrar's determination whether their combination of academic qualifications and practical experience is substantially equivalent to the qualifications required for a diploma in social service work from a social service work program offered in Ontario at a College of Applied Arts and Technology ("CAAT").
+However, as above, if the applicant applies to the College on the basis of having a combination of academic qualifications and experience, it is the Registrar's determination whether their combination of academic qualifications and experience is substantially equivalent to the qualifications required for a diploma in social service work from a social service work program offered in Ontario at a College of Applied Arts and Technology ("CAAT").

-The Registration Policy of the College Regarding Academic Qualifications and Practical Experience Substantially Equivalent to a Diploma in Social Service Work guides the Registrar's decision regarding an applicant's work experience.
+The Registration Policy of the College Regarding Academic Qualifications and Experience Substantially Equivalent to a Diploma in Social Service Work guides the Registrar's decision regarding an applicant's work experience.